What is Self-Insuring and Can It Save Me Money?

 This might not be a big issue for small “claims,” but some losses you can’t anticipate might be much more expensive than you think.

 Your basement could flood, you could need a root canal (or two), and your cell phone could fall in the lake all within a short period.
+You could be on the hook for thousands of dollars (or more!) in just a few weeks time.

-If you use your self-insured funds for other purposes – even important ones – and then experience a loss, you could be forced to take on debt paying for the “claim” you’d typically make with insurance.
+If you use your self-insured funds for other purposes – even important ones – and then experience a loss, you could be forced to take on high interest debt paying for the “claim” you’d typically make with insurance.

 Other Ways To Save On Insurance